 The studies suggest that Adolf Hitler suffered from a birth condition known as “right-side cryptorchidism “- an undescended right testicle.
 The records were believed to have been lost but resurfaced at a 2010 auction in Bavaria.
 They were soon seized by the Bavarian Government before being studied at the University of Erlangen-Nuremberg.
 Source.

-Adolf Hitler wanted to be a priest
+Adolf Hitler wanted to be a Priest

-As an eight-year-old, Hitler considered to be a priest.
+As an eight-year-old, Hitler considered being a priest.
 He even took singing lessons and was also in the church choir.
 Although his father believed religion was a scam, Hitler’s mother was a devout Catholic.
 Adolf Hitler was so fascinated by the ceremony and ritual of the Catholic Church, but as a teenager, he ended up rejecting religion altogether.
 Source.

 Hitler was a Benz freak

 While he was in jail in September 1924, Adolf Hitler wrote a letter to a Mercedes-Benz dealer, Jakob Ferlin for a car loan.
 He wanted a Mercedes Limousine which cost 18,000 Reichsmarks at the time.
-It is not known whether he got the loan from Ferlin, but Hitler went to own a fleet of Mercedes-Benz cars in his latter life.
+It is not known whether he got the loan from Ferlin, but Hitler went to own a fleet of Mercedes-Benz cars in his later life.
 Source.

 Hitler could not drive a car